ASPLOS'25/EuroSys'25 Tutorial

 Diogo Behrens

-Behrens is research engineer at HW Dresden Research Center, currently leading the System Software Concurrency team.
-Before joining HW in 2019, Diogo was software engineer with focus on stream data processing.
+Diogo Behrens is the director of Dresden OS Kernel Lab at Huawei Dresden Research Center.
+Before joining Huawei in 2019, Diogo was software engineer with focus on stream data processing.
 He holds a PhD from TU Dresden, Germany.

 Agenda